LINDGRENBA/online-marketplace/README.md

 ## Description

 The purpose of this project is to use javascript, jQuery and forms to create an online marketplace for users to purchase items and then show the user a reciept and confirmation after they submit their order.
-This project is also a practice in proper organization of javascript into business logic and user interface logic.

 ## Setup/Installation Requirements